Head & Neck Surgical Oncology Fellowship

 Although basic science and clinical research are a component of the program, there is no protected time for this as the emphasis of the fellowship is clinical; however there are opportunities in both of these arenas for research.

 Drs.
-Dale Brown, John de Almeida, Douglas Chepeha, Danny Enepekides, Jeremy Freeman, David Goldstein, Ralph Gilbert, Patrick Gullane, Kevin Higgins and Jonathan Irish.
+Dale Brown, John de Almeida, Danny Enepekides, David Goldstein, Ralph Gilbert, Patrick Gullane, Christopher Yao, Kevin Higgins and Jonathan Irish.

 - To acquire clinical and technical skills in managing patients with head and neck neoplasms.